Course Descriptions

 SW 380 SENIOR PRACTICUM II 4.0 Credit(s)

 Professionally supervised senior internship for two days each week.
 Integration of theory with practice and the development of appropriate skills and knowledge, along with professional identification, values, and attitudes.
-Prerequisite: Take SW 378
+Course must be taken concurrently with SW 381 and student must be admitted to BSW Program and be senior standing.
+This course is a prerequisite to SW 391 and a corequisite for SW 381.
+Prerequisite: Take SW-378 SW-379 SW-375

 Offered: Spring Semester All Years